maria-farooq/MyBank/README.md

 ```

 #### Handle new transaction
-- Whenever a transaction is posted on `/transaction`
+- Whenever a transaction is posted on `/transaction` endpoint
-- Following algo evaluates it
+- Following algorithm evaluates it
 - if it is older than 60 seconds, we will discard it: meaning that it will have no impact on statistics.
 - otherwise we evaluate its age in seconds (which will be our index in vector)
 - and update the statistics on given index as per new transaction